FrancisRussell/zoog/README.md

       [aacgain](http://aacgain.altosdesign.com/) can do this) to the ReplayGain reference volume.

+  This will use the album normalization value if present, and the track normalization value if not.

 * `--preset=r128`: In this mode, Zoog will set the output gain in the Opus binary header to the value that ensures playback will occur at -23 LUFS, which should match the loudness of files produced by `opusenc` from FLAC